I helped a client get $212K with $11,357 spent on ads as a LinkedIn ads expert. So, why was my client frustrated?

 The Hidden Reason You’re Overpaying for LinkedIn Ads (And How to Fix It)

-One of my clients is Hootsuite.
-Over the last eight years, I’ve audited over 912 LinkedIn and Facebook ad accounts for their clients, as detailed in this blog post.
+Over the last eight years, I’ve audited over 912 different ad accounts for their clients, about which you can read more in this blog post.
+What I’ve found is that companies consistently overpay for ads because their copy didn’t connect with their audience.

-They were paying nearly $50 per click.
+Let me give you one more example.
+I once worked with a pharmaceutical company that was paying nearly $50 per click.
 Their LinkedIn ad rep’s advice?
 “Try video ads.
 No luck?
 Try document ads.
 Still no luck?
 Switch to another format.”

-But the problem wasn’t the format—it was the message.
+But the problem wasn’t the format, it was the message.

 Once I helped them craft more persuasive, storytelling-driven ads, their costs dropped, and their ROI improved.